Gerrproger/ringmaster/docs/schema_visual-visual-test-object.md

 ## sensitivity

-Comparison sensitivity threshold (in float between 0 and 1, smaller more sensitive)
+Comparison sensitivity threshold (in float between 0 and 1, larger is more sensitive)

 `sensitivity`